sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 # Chapter 4: Resource Management

-**NOTE**: The standard way to generate entanglement is using the `app` module, which is discussed in chapter 6.
-The purpose of this chapter is explaining what is happening under the hood at the resource management module.
+**NOTE**: The standard way to generate entanglement is to use the `app` module, which is discussed in chapter 6.
+The purpose of this chapter is to explain what is happening under the hood in the resource management module.

 See `sequence.resource_management.action_condition_set` for detailed docstrings.